shopware/helm-charts/charts/shopware/README.md

 ### Operator

 As the operator is still in beta, we advise against using it at the cluster level.

+The operator installation requires a two-step process:
+1. **Install CRDs first**: Custom Resource Definitions (CRDs) must be installed separately using server-side apply to ensure proper resource management
+2. **Install the operator**: After CRDs are in place, the operator itself can be installed

+This approach provides better control over CRD lifecycle management and prevents conflicts during upgrades.

 ### Shopware Image